 The standard time limit, rules and exceptions explained above are clearly defined for NHS medical negligence claims in England and Wales.
 Some cases have mitigating factors applied, but the best way to determine if you qualify for an NHS claim is to obtain legal advice from trusted and knowledgeable NHS medical negligence solicitors, as soon as you suspect an instance of NHS medical negligence.

 Over the years, we have offered legal assistance to many NHS negligence claimants and have had a considerable number of clients worrying that making a direct hospital negligence claim against their current medical facility could affect the standard or the availability of medical care.
-While this worry is understandable, it is important to note that:
+Making a direct hospital negligence claim against a particular medical facility could affect the standard or availability of any ongoing treatment they are receiving from that facility.
+We understand this worry, but it is important to understand that:

 Our NHS negligence solicitors understand that this falling victim to medical negligence can be a stressful and challenging time.
 Medical Negligence Specialists are here to offer you comfort in such times and guide you through the process of suing for NHS negligence.
 Contact us for to discuss our range of legal service in more detail with regards to making an NHS compensation claim.

 Many claimants looking to pursue an NHS negligence claim are very much concerned about the legal expenses they may incur.
 Thankfully, Medical Negligence Specialists ensure that we protect your financial interests, with most claimants that we help to pursue NHS negligence claims represented on a No Win No Fee model.

 This method, also referred to as a Conditional Fee Agreement (CFA), means there are no legal charges to pay if your claim is unsuccessful.
 You are covered from financial risk, as the solicitors taking on your NHS negligence claim are able to secure their legal fees from the defendant on most occasions, protecting your financial interests.